 SELCIE is the home of all things curious and loved in relation to children’s literature, in Scotland, and beyond.
 We have blogged and tweeted about the inscriptions, dedications, and memorabilia which we found in many of the books.
 And we have a special case devoted to these in our Growing Up With Books exhibition at the Museum of Childhood, called ‘The Lives of Children’s Books’.
 This chronicles how much children’s books have meant — in the lives of their little owners, to the people who gave and received them as gifts, and in the journeys across different centuries and lives which many of these special volumes seem remarkably to have made.
 Each book holds its own memories and experiences.

 At SELCIE we’re also interested in the legacy of children’s books now.
 We would love to hear your stories, reminiscences, and reflections about the books which shaped your childhood.
 Did you have a favourite book, or a writer you loved to read, or hear, most?
 A favourite character?
-Some of the SELCIE team will be at the Museum on Friday 3 August, ready to hear and capture some of your memories.
+We would love to hear some of your memories.
 These can be brief, or long – we are interested in hearing everyone’s stories about stories, of all ages, so please come along!
-You can also send us your reading memories here:
+You can send us your reading memories here:

 Your reading memories will become part of SELCIE’s memory archive project, called The Books of Our Lives: A Reading Memories Project.
 Thank you so much!